Tame fundamental groups of pure pairs and Abhyankar's lemma: Introduction

 \begin{remark} By \cite[Corollary 1.2]{TaylorInversionOfAdjuntionFSignature}, we expect that $\mathrm{min}\bigl\{1\big/r\big(R,P\big),1/s(R)\bigr\} = 1/s(R)$ in Theorem B. Indeed, Taylor's result establishes that this is the case when $P$ has a prime-to-$p$ torsion divisor class. \end{remark}

-In characteristic zero, we obtain the following analog. \begin{theoremC*} [\autoref{thm.TameApplicationCharZero}] Work in \autoref{setup2}.
-Suppose that $(X,P)$ is a pure pair characteristic $0$.
-Then, there is an exact sequence of topological groups where $\pi_1^{\textnormal{\'et}}(X^{\circ})$ is finite.
+Over the complex numbers, we obtain the following analog. \begin{theoremC*} [\autoref{thm.TameApplicationCharZero}] Work in \autoref{setup2}.
+Suppose that $(X,P)$ is a pure pair over $\mathbb{C}$.
+Then, there is an exact sequence of topological groups where $\pi^{P}_{\mathrm{1,\acute{e}t}}(X^{\circ})$ is finite; it is the fundamental group corresponding to the Galois subcategory of covers which are \'etale over $P$.
 Additionally: \begin{enumerate} \item The homomorphism $\hat{\Z} \to \pi_1^{\textnormal{t},P}(X^{\circ})$ is injective if the divisor class of $P$ is a torsion element of $\Cl R$.
 In this case, the short exact sequence

 splits (as topological groups) if and only if the divisor class of $P$ is trivial.